Executive Park Subarea Plan

 Date: 2007

-Vital Condition: Basic Needs for Health and Safety, Humane Housing, Meaningful Work and Wealth
+Vital Condition: Basic Needs for Health and Safety

-Determinants of Health: nutrition, employment, affordable housing, parks, physical activity, housing, physical activity
+Determinants of Health: physical activity

-Research Methods: Primary research, Qualitative research
+Research Methods: Primary Research, Qualitative Research

 Community Types: urban